What is Double Knitting Yarn and where can you buy it?

-Yarn may come in all sizes, textures and styles, but we have a special place in our hearts for double knitting yarn.
+Yarn may come in all sizes, textures and styles, but we have a special place in our hearts for double knitting yarn, which is regularly abbreviated to DK yarn.
 Lightweight enough to produce baby knits and comfy enough to knit blankets, toys and clothes, double knitting yarn can be used year-round and is perfect for all manner of projects.
 It’s not so fine that it takes light-years to knit an inch but can still be used to create cosy pieces for every season – there’s a reason it’s a favourite of knitters everywhere.

 In this article, we explain exactly what DK yarn is, share why it's one of our favourite weights to knit and crochet with, and explore where you can top up your stash.

 When we first start knitting, many of us are completely clueless when it comes to the world of yarn weights.
 When I first picked up a pair of knitting needles I can recall heading to my local craft shop ready to treat myself, and selecting a yarn purely on the colour and feel of the ball, without even realising that different yarn weights existed.
 It doesn't take long to catch on that the weight of yarn we use for our projects affects many things, including how big our knitted stitches will end up, and how warm our finished garments will be to wear.

 Most knitting and crochet patterns will specify which yarn weight (and often brand) you need to create the pattern at the expected finished size, and we've included some starter patterns in this post which you can try if you have some DK yarn you're keen to try out.
 For other yarn types, head over to our complete guide to the different weight yarns over in our yarn weight conversion chart post, and check out our favourite knitting kits for more shopping inspiration.